okolo/mcray/src/app/crbeam/README.md

 		Extragalactic magnetic field in Gauss
 		default value:	1e-15

+-mflmin or --lminEGMF
+		Extragalactic magnetic field minimum scale in Mpc at z=0 default value:	0.05

--mfl or --lEGMF
+-mflmax or --lmaxEGMF
-		Extragalactic magnetic field correlation length in Mpc at z=0 default value:	1
+		Extragalactic magnetic field maximum scale in Mpc at z=0 default value:	5

+-mfnm or --nmodesEGMF
+		Number of modes in magnetic field spectrum default value:	300

 -mfr or --randomEGMF
 		randomize EGMF (use different EGMF configurations for different initial particles)